birc-aeh/au-slurm-package/README.md

 Must be readable by the user that slurmdbd runs under.

 ### cgroup.conf
-We configure cgroups to contrain cores, memory and to include swap in the calculations.
+We configure cgroups to constrain cores, memory and to include swap in the calculations.

 Scripts